BroadleafCommerce/BroadleafCommerce/.github/pull_request_template.md

 Add a short description explaining why the work is taking place.

 **Add Labels to the right panel and delete this list:**
- - Bug or Enhancement
+ - Bug or Enhancement or Feature
- - Severity (if Bug)
+ - Severity (Only if Bug and valid options are critical, major and minor)
  - Status (ready-for-code-review)

 **Add Milestone to the right panel and delete this section (required):**